jafar90147677/Restuarant_Webpage/README.md

 ## Developmentjhh
 - Update `index.html` for content and structure
 - Edit `styles.css` for visual changes
-- Modify `script.js` for interactionsvhv
+- Modify `script.js` for interactions
-sdfgfdg
-fgfdhdfdgfdg